gwen001/detectify-cves/README.md

 ## Description

-The script compares the official public list of CVEs from [cve.mitre.org](https://cve.mitre.org/) and the list of [Detectify](https://detectify.com/) modules to find CVEs that don't have a modules yet.
+This Python tool compares the official public list of CVEs from [cve.mitre.org](https://cve.mitre.org/) and the list of [Detectify](https://detectify.com/) modules to find CVEs that don't have a modules yet.

 ## Install